Returning Merchant Application Sent

 |Discounts:||Flyers will be available to all merchants for distribution to their clientele.|

-The Great Dickens Christmas Fair ~ the Bay Area favorite ~ returns, for its 37th Season, and its 20th at the San Francisco Cow Palace!
+The Great Dickens Christmas Fair ~ the Bay Area favorite ~ returns for its 38th Season to the historic San Francisco Cow Palace!
 The fair is a theatrical re-creation of nineteenth century London with all the color, charm, and merriment of Christmas during the time of Charles Dickens.
 The air is filled with enticing aromas of festive foods and the sounds of street vendors hawking their wares.
 The streets are filled with characters from Dickens' A Christmas Carol, David Copperfield, and Nikolas Nickelby, not to mention Mr. Dickens himself!
 First-time vendors should be aware that this is a highly themed street fair, designed to create a total immersion environment.
 All booth workers need to help us maintain the public's illusion by staying in costume and learning a bit of English cockney.
 The magic of the Dickens Fair, and what sets it apart, is the detailed theatrical setting we create together and the sense of ensemble and Christmas spirit put forth by all participants.

 All Merchants Must:

-- Fill out the appropriate application completely and return postmarked by the 2019 deadline (May 15) for new merchants and returning merchants.
+- Fill out the appropriate application completely and return postmarked by the deadline for new merchants and returning merchants.
 Please see the How to Apply page.
+Note: At this time we are not accepting applications for the 2020 event.
+Please check back for updated information.

 - Design and build a booth typical of the period or wander as a peddler with an appropriate cart.
 Please see the Booth Building Guidelines.